- Connecting to the coordinator

 Manual startup after a forced stop

-If the cluster has been stopped voluntarily via the HFSQL Control Center ("Stop cluster" option) or with HClusterStop
+If the cluster has been stopped voluntarily using the HFSQL Control Center ("Stop cluster" option) or using the HClusterStop

-, you can restart it with the "Start" button in the HFSQL Control Center or with HClusterStart
+function, it is possible to restart it with the "Start cluster" button in the HFSQL Control Center or with the HClusterStart

 Automatic stop when switching the servers off